DUO-1080/Using-Tailwind-CSS-In-React/README.md

 };
 ```

-> Now whenever you compile your CSS with `NODE_ENV` set to `production`, Tailwind will automatically purge unused styles from your CSS.
+> Now whenever you compile your CSS with `NODE_ENV` set to `production`, Tailwind will automatically purge unused styles from your CSS.np